Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Experiments

-Our method relies on the encoder providing a disentangled $z$.
-To test this, we analyze the effect of the VAE's disentanglement factor, $\beta$.
-We train SITAR with varying $\beta$ (fixing $\alpha=1.0$).
-Figure~\ref{fig:ablation-beta} shows that for small $\beta$, the latent space is entangled.
-As a result, the correlation $v$ is \textit{dispersed} across many coordinates rather than peaking.
-In this regime, SITAR is ineffective, and OOD accuracy collapses to ERM levels ($\sim10\%$).
-Once $\beta\!\ge\!1$, the latent axes align, $v$ peaks sharply on the color coordinate, the penalty from Thm.~\ref{thm:main}concentrates as intended, and OOD accuracy approaches the oracle ($\sim75\%$).
-This confirms that disentanglement is a necessary precondition for reliable shortcut detection and effective targeted intervention.
+Our method relies on the $\beta$-VAE providing a sufficiently disentangled latent space.
+To verify this, we train SITAR with varying $\beta$ while fixing $\alpha=1.0$, and report OOD accuracy in Figure~\ref{fig:ablations} (left).
+For small $\beta$, the latent space is entangled and the correlation $v_j$ is dispersed across many dimensions rather than peaking on a single shortcut axis.
+In this regime SITAR is ineffective, and OOD accuracy collapses to ERM levels ($\sim\!10\%$).
+Once $\beta \geq 1$, the shortcut axis is isolated, $v_j$ peaks sharply on the color coordinate, the Jacobian penalty from Theorem~\ref{thm:sitar_expansion} concentrates on the correct dimension, and OOD accuracy rises toward the oracle ($\sim\!75\%$).
+This confirms that disentanglement is a necessary precondition for reliable shortcut identification and effective invariance.